 Can I File a Lawsuit for Paraquat Exposure?

-If you experienced acute illness, Parkinson’s disease, or other ill effects due to paraquat exposure, you may be eligible to file a claim against the user, distributor, or manufacturer of paraquat.
+If you were diagnosed with Parkinson’s disease due to paraquat exposure, you may be eligible to file a claim against the user, distributor, or manufacturer of paraquat.

 According to the United States Judicial Panel on Multidistrict Litigation, as of August 15, 2022, over 1,700 multi-district litigation (MDL) lawsuits are pending against manufacturers of paraquat-containing products.
 These suits allege that the manufacturers, distributors, and sellers of paraquat products knew it possessed toxic properties but failed to warn consumers of these dangers.